Robird/xi-editor-sharp/docs/skeleton/trace.md

     // Note: prefer `Default` trait impl for the type; keep the inherent
     // method removed to avoid ambiguity and clippy `should_implement_trait`.
-    /// The default amount of storage to allocate for tracing.
-Currently 1 MB.
+    /// Returns the maximum storage this configuration allocates (1 MB by

-    /// The maximum amount of space the tracing data will take up.
-This does
+    /// default).
+This does not include heap bookkeeping overhead (pointers,
-    /// not account for any overhead of storing the data itself (i.e. pointer to
+    /// counters, etc.).
-    /// the heap, counters, etc); just the data itself. pub fn max_size_in_bytes(self) -> usize {...}
+    pub fn max_size_in_bytes(self) -> usize {...}

     /// The maximum number of samples that should be stored.